PillarFarsiGuy/PillarTranslate/README.md

 # Pillars of Eternity Farsi Translation Tool

-HELP ME acutally make this translation into a workable mod if you are interested in playing pillars of eternity in Farsi.
+Help me acutally make this translation into a workable mod if you are interested in playing pillars of eternity in Farsi.
 I thought that this is a popular and beloved rpg game which: 1. might make a really useful language learning tool for peopel who have already played the game a million times like me.
 2. Will open up a door of a classic in the RPG genre to an extremly underserved language group.

 GO TO "out" to access the fully transalted game files